Key Takeaways

 In the meantime, you’ll still receive bills from the hospital, ambulance service, and others.
 If you can’t return to work, you probably don’t have the money to pay those bills, but you also shouldn’t have to dip into your savings or use credit cards to pay off an accident that wasn’t your fault.

 Thankfully, these bills can be sent to Medicaid immediately.
-Make sure to tell the hospital and other healthcare provider services to bill Medicaid instead of you.
+Make sure to tell the hospital and other healthcare providers to bill Medicaid instead of you.
 That means you may not see a single bill.

 Medicaid Has a Claim to Some of Your Settlement Money